Copts: Persecution and discrimination

 Religious freedom in Egypt is constitutionally guaranteed but restricted in practice, particularly for the Coptic Christian minority.
 Discriminatory policies and bureaucratic hurdles have historically hampered the construction and repair of churches.
-Until 2005, presidential approval was required for even minor repairs.
-Although this requirement was devolved to governors and further eased by the 2016 Church Construction Law.
+Until 2005, presidential approval was required for even minor repairs, but this requirement was delegaed to governors and further eased by the 2016 Church Construction Law.

 Copts have been the target of sectarian violence.
-Notable incidents include the 1999–2000 El-Kosheh clashes that left 21 dead, attacks on Alexandria churches in 2006, and mob violence in Marsa Matrouh in 2010.
+Notable incidents include the 1999–2000 El-Kosheh clashes that left 21 dead, attacks on Alexandrian churches in 2006, and mob violence in Marsa Matrouh in 2010.
 Reports from the same period indicate that police frequently arrived too late to prevent violence, pressured Copts into "reconciliation" sessions, and rarely prosecuted attackers.

 Following the 2013 ousting of President Mohamed Morsi, churches and Christian properties were targeted in retaliatory attacks.
 At least 45 churches were attacked, with accusations that Muslim Brotherhood rhetoric incited the violence.

 Human trafficking and forced conversions have also been reported.
 Coptic women and girls have been subject to abduction, coercion, and forced marriage, with congressional and NGO concern raised about state inaction and complicity.

 Copts are underrepresented in public office, security services, and judiciary positions.
 During President Mubarak's tenure, only a few Copts held cabinet or gubernatorial positions.

 Religious conversion laws in Egypt remain asymmetrical.
 While conversion to Islam is easily recognized, Christians converting from Islam face legal and bureaucratic obstacles.
 Some converts have been arrested or denied identity documents.
 Though a 2008 court ruling allowed 12 citizens to re-register as Christians after converting to Islam, it required them to list their period as Muslims on official documents.

 Recent years have seen incremental improvements.
 Church construction has become easier, with thousands of churches legalized under the 2016 law and fewer reports of obstruction.
 In Open Doors' World Watch List, Egypt dropped from 25th place out of 50 in 2013 to 40th in 2025, indicating a decline in reported persecution, though social and legal challenges remain.